Written by: Guest Contributor College is a big expense, and saving for it can be…

 What families are failing to consider is whether or not the State of Illinois can actually earn returns on its investments required to meet its obligations.
 Or is the state once again placing a risky bet that could leave you holding the bag?

 It wasn’t too long ago when the Illinois Pre-Paid Plan went broke.
 Other states also experienced problems and only a handful outside of Illinois offer them anymore.
-Hasn’t Illinois learned it’s lesson here?
+Hasn’t Illinois learned it’s a lesson here?
 Is the success of this plan really based on not much more than wishful thinking?

 Except for those slick commercials appearing all the time on our television sets, very few financial advisors touting the Illinois plan.
-Even local experts like Terry Savage from the Chicago Sun Times are telling parents to exercise caution.
+Even local experts like Terry Savage from the Chicago Sun-Times are telling parents to exercise caution.
 She doesn’t even recommend the Bright Start 529 plan and thinks the fund manager should have been fired a long time ago.

 No Guarantees and No Bailouts This Time

 What bothers me most about the rebirth of this highly publicized plan is that the State of Illinois has seen to it that there are no guarantees on your money.
 They also promise no bailouts this time around.
 That could mean that investors in the plan are going to be left holding the bag!